subenji/subversion_ap_tracker/README.md

-# Archipelago Super Metroid Tracker Package for PopTracker
+# Archipelago Super Metroid: Subversion Tracker Package for PopTracker

-This a autotracking tracker package for PopTracker to use with the [Archipelago](https://archipelago.gg/) implementation of the Super Metroid Randomizer based on [VARIA](https://randommetroidsolver.pythonanywhere.com).
+This a autotracking tracker package for PopTracker to use with the [Archipelago](https://archipelago.gg/) implementation of the Super Metroid: Subversion Randomizer seen [here](https://github.com/SubversionRando/SubversionRando).

 PopTracker can be found [here](https://github.com/black-sliver/PopTracker/releases).

 Also check out the Archipelago Discord [here](https://discord.gg/8Z65BR2) and the Poptracker Discord [here](https://discord.com/invite/gwThqMCPgK).

-Compatible with Archipelago v0.3.0+ and PopTracker v0.20.1+
+Compatible with Archipelago v0.4.3+ and PopTracker v0.20.1+

 ## Installation